COS301-SE-2024/Dispute-Resolution-Engine/docs/CodingStandards.md

 Branches in our repository are divided into two types of branches:
 - `feat/xxx`: Features to be added to the code base
 - `docs/xxx`: Documentation-based branches
+- `hotfix/xxx`: Urgent changes to be made to main

 ### Commit Naming Rules
 Commit messages should be concise and descriptive.
 The format is: